The Daily Management System

-In this 6-hour virtual session, we will share our practical experience establishing daily management systems in a variety of business environments.
-Using real-world examples, we’ll share a disciplined approach to DMS that drives area leadership behavior away from a ‘firefighting’ mode to proactive problem-solving, while building organizational capability for the long term.
+Using real-world examples, we’ll share a disciplined approach to DMS that drives line leadership behavior away from ‘firefighting’ mode to proactive problem-solving, while building organizational capability for the long term.

 - The Why – the compelling business case for change

-- Tactics – Standard Work, Visual Management, Metrics, Daily Routines
+- The How – The Role of Leadership – Servant Leaders, Learn/Do/Teach/Coach-Tactics – Standard Work, Visual Management, Metrics, Daily Routines

-- The What – An effective Daily/Workplace Management System – what are the attributes of a good system?
+- The What – An effective Daily/Workplace Management System – the attributes of a good system?

 - Behavioral – Importance of daily routines and sticking to the process